-3 Intermediate Spanish I (5) UC:CSU ❖ Prerequisite: Spanish 2 with grade of C or
+003 Intermediate Spanish I (5) UC:CSU

-Prerequisite: Spanish 2 with grade of C of better, or equivalent skill level.
+Prerequisite: SPANISH 002 with grade of C or better, or equivalent skill level.

 This course provides a more intensive study of the Spanish language, including a comprehensive review of grammar and the study of advanced grammatical concepts, idiomatic expressions and irregular structures.
 Emphasis is placed on developing fluency in oral expression and facility in writing.
-Students will read and discuss cultural and literary texts in Spanish, and advance their knowledge of Spanish and Hispanic cultures and modern developments in the Spanishspeaking world.
-This is a web-enhanced course, requiring students to access and perform online coursework.
+Students will read and discuss cultural and literary texts in Spanish, and advance their knowledge of Spanish and Hispanic cultures and modern developments in the Spanish-speaking world.
+This is a web-enhanced course, requiring students to access and perform online coursework